 My dog has loads of hair so I know brushing’s important.

-Malamutes, Chow Chows, long-haired German Shepherds, Akitas and similar obviously require a huge amount of brushing, and when their coat is ‘blown’ (that means you can pick clumps of hair out easily with your fingers) then a visit to the groomers and a good blast with the dryer will help ease the amount of brushing out you need to do at home.
-For a groomer, it is so satisfying when the brush out on dogs like this is finished, and you soon forget about your dead arm after two hours or more of working through the coat.
+Malamutes, Chow Chows, long-haired German Shepherds, Akitas and similar breeds obviously require a huge amount of brushing, and when their coat is ‘blown’ (that means you can pick clumps of hair out easily with your fingers) then a visit to the groomers and a good blast with the dryer will help ease the amount of brushing out you need to do at home.
+For a groomer, it is so satisfying when the brush-out on dogs like this is finished, and you soon forget about your dead arm after two hours or more of working through the coat.
 The clean up takes another hour too!

 Double-coated dogs (like some of those mentioned) will need a rake to be used to remove undercoat hair.
 Again, there are lots of different types and sizes so speak to your groomer before buying.